 The following questions hope to inspire you to attend ITAC5 and to share your practices, ideas, and more with colleagues from around the world.
 Together, we will explore our practice—what its future implications are, and how they are approached differently across communities, cultures, and regions.

-We invite your proposals to share at ITAC5, to ignite our gathering with actively engaging sessions that embody their teaching, that “walk their talk”.
-What session ideas spring from the following questions?
+Earlier this year, we invited your proposals to share at ITAC5, to ignite our digital gathering with actively engaging sessions that embody their teaching, that “walk their talk”.
+Ideas sprung from the following questions:

 Guidelines with more specific questions may be found here